PhilippeWeidmann/ToastView/README.md

 # ToastView
-Present a small toast as seen in the Apple Music App
+Present a small toast as seen in the Apple Music App.
+Available both for iOS and macOS.
 ![Toast](./Screenshots/toast.png)

 # Usage